Blog

 How to fry with olive oil

 And now, we get to the point: learning how to fry healthily following these tips to get a uniform, crispy and golden fry.
-Rediscover frying as an essential technique in your kitchen!
+Rediscover frying with olive oil as an essential technique in your kitchen!

 1. The basics: use enough olive oil so that the food is completely covered in the pan and is fried equally.
 You will prevent the food burning or become too soft.